harmony-one/h/progress/yuriy-menkov.md

+2025-02-24 Mon: [Added](https://docs.google.com/document/d/1K39LcmO8Z1AHg380HA_kU0aSPW-N3w-r4yVzJ_dxtfA) a description with screenshots and comments on the current flow of unidy bridge assets translations (for discussion with Theo and Philip).
+Layerzero V2 - research for the possibility of transferring liquidity to new contracts with V1.
+Research for bridge solutions based on liquidity pools from the Socket protocol team (suggestion from Philip).

+---

+2025-02-21 Fri: [Added](https://github.com/harmony-one/layerzero-bridge.frontend/pull/28) ux improvements for the layerzero bridge: a fix for displaying legacy assets, displaying tokens available for transfer, and validation at the stage of entering the transfer amount.
+Published the latest version on the [bridge](https://bridge.harmony.one) prod.
+[Tested](https://github.com/harmony-one/layerzero-bridge.frontend/pull/27) the full bridge AERO flow from Rika.

 2025-02-20 Thu: Reviewed staking dashboard [update](https://github.com/harmony-one/staking-dashboard/pull/721) (Ledger App Integration via Ledger SDK feature).
 Continue to work on the architecture of the common contract of the V2 bridge.

 2025-02-19 Wed: [Added](https://github.com/harmony-one/usdc-converter/commit/e3933d1eba4d11a4dea63280abf761446748e482) fixes for ui usdc converter: fixed error when converting decimals, updated configs and contract addresses.
 A new version of ui has been [deployed](https://usdc-converter.web.app).
 Sent all updates to Aaron for security review.